 A survey has been provided to by the applicant which indicates that the entire 3.9 hectares of the site is Best and Most Versatile Agricultural land.
+(24% is Grade 2 in the centre of the site and the remainder is Grade 3A land).
 Previous Appeal decisions make it clear that in situations where authorities have been unable to demonstrate a 5 year supply of housing, the need for housing land outweighs the loss of agricultural land.
 However, given that Cheshire East has a greater than 5 year supply of housing, it is considered that this argument does not apply and that the loss of the agricultural land makes the scheme less sustainable since it results in a loss of such land in the open countryside when there is no necessity to do so in housing land supply terms.

-The proposal is therefore considered to be contrary to policy SE2 of the and the provisions of the NPPF in respect of loss of agricultural land.
+The proposal is therefore considered to be contrary to policy SE2 of the Sumbission Version of the Strategy and the provisions of the NPPF in respect of loss of agricultural land.